Suta-Industries/.github/profile/README.md

-## Hi there 👋

-We're two nerds with a shared braincell.
+Two nerds with a shared braincell.

 <!--